Ali Almimar: A Personal Profile

 There have been several.
 The first was my original art teacher, Fa’ik Hassan, a famous Iraqi artist.
 In 1988, he guided my first steps into the horse world when I was a university student.
 He also inspired the love I have for Arabian horses.
 In the 1990’s, I visited Jordon several times and it was there where I had my first exhibition outside of Iraq.
-On one of my visits I met her Princess Alia Al Hussein.
+On one of my visits I met HRH Princess Alia Al Hussein.
 I found her to be an amazing person and an icon of modesty.
 She provided me with great support and has helped promote my artwork worldwide.

 Dr. Nasr Marei has also been a very dear person to me—I consider him to be an older brother.
 Even though we don’t see each other often, he has a special place in my heart and I have great respect for him.
 As well as being a great breeder and judge, Dr. Marei is also an artist.
 Therefore, he understands art and the artistic process.
 His perspectives of my work have been totally different and as a result, have been a source of great learning for me.
 From every conversation we have had about art, I felt as though I gained experience.
-Due to Dr. Marei’s stories, some of my favorite paintings have been inspired by his horses at Albadeia Stud in Egypt.
-In the past, I have photographed his horses for reference material.
-There have been instances when, from the moment I released the shutter on my camera, a painting was already in my head.
+Due to Dr. Marei’s stories, some of my favorite paintings have been inspired by his horses at his Albadeia Stud in Egypt.
+In the past, when I photographed his horses for reference material, there have been times when, from the moment I released the shutter on my camera, a painting was already in my head.